 Dylan traveled to London, England on a whim and to check out the music scene.
 At that time, Noel Gallagher and Patsy Kensit were on the cover of Vanity Fair and London was all the rage, as the draconian liquor laws had changed and the nightlife had never been so vibrant and exciting.
 "Going to London turned out to be a very good thing," he recalls.
 "I ended up co-writing and collaborating with so many talented writers," After several attempts to move forward, Dylan kept discarding his new work.
 "Looking back now, I was conflicted.
 I was so driven and productive but I had an unconscious fear of being famous.
 Of exposing myself like that.
+Of losing my identity by becoming a celebrity.
 I was a master saboteur of my own creation.
-But I did write a lot of songs and the adventure was amazing and no one can take that way from me now.
-I did it on my own terms."
+But I did write a lot of songs and the adventure was amazing and no one can take that way from me now."

 After a family trip to Nashville for a family reunion, Dylan decided to stay there to absorb the music scene.
 Thru a mutual friend at the Bluebird Cafe, Dylan had his first guitar lesson with famous musician Bob Jackson.
 "It was 30 minutes, he gave me some chord books and showed me the G, Em, C & D progression and said go away and practice.
 I came back the next month and played him a song that I wrote with those chords.
 I still remember Bob saying, Congrats boy, you are as good a guitar player as some of the best songwriters in Nashville."
 Working at the Wildhorse Saloon as a server, Dylan continued writing and practicing guitar while looking for collaborators.
 "I was missing London and I felt like a fish out of water, at that time.
 Everyone I worked with at the Wildhorse were like characters from a Country & Western song," he recalls.
 Dylan moved back to London and continued practice and writing songs in the kitchen of his flat on Malvern Mews.
 "I had wisely learned that being a bartender was the best trade to make money and give me plenty of free time."
 After a near-death experience for his father, Dylan decided to move back to the USA to be closer to his family.